Graph Bisection with Pareto-Optimization: Core FlowCutter Algorithm

+If our primary avoid-augmenting-paths heuristic does not uniquely determine the piercing arc, we use a secondary distance heuristic to tie-break between the remaining choices.
 Our algorithm picks a piercing arc such that $\dist(p,t)-\dist(s,p)$ is maximized, where $s$ and $t$ are the original source and target nodes.
-The $\dist(p,t)$-term avoids that the source side cut and target side cut meet as nodes close to $t$ are more likely to be close to the target side cut.
+The $\dist(p,t)$-term avoids that the source side cut and the target side cut meet as nodes close to $t$ are more likely to be close to the target side cut.
 Subtracting $\dist(s,p)$ is motivated by the observation that $s$ has a high likelihood of being positioned far away from the balanced cuts.
 A piercing node close to $s$ is therefore likely on the same side as $s$.
 Our algorithm precomputes the distances from $s$ and $t$ to all nodes before the core algorithm is run.
 This allows it to evaluate $\dist(p,t)-\dist(s,p)$ in constant time inside the piercing oracle.

 The distance heuristic has a geometric interpretation as depicted in Figure~\ref{fig:dist-heuristic}.
-We interpret the distance as euclidean distance.
-If $s$ and $t$ are points in the plane then the set of points $p$ for which $\left\Vert p-s\right\Vert _{2}-\left\Vert p-t\right\Vert _{2}=c$ holds for some constant $c$ is one branch of a hyperbola.
+We interpret the nodes as positions in the plane and the distances as being euclidean.
+The set of points $p$ for which $\left\Vert p-t\right\Vert _{2}-\left\Vert p-s\right\Vert _{2}=c$ holds for some constant $c$ is one branch of a hyperbola whose two foci are $s$ and $t$.
 The figure depicts the branches for $c=1.3$ and $c=0.7$.
 The heuristic prefers piecing nodes on the $c=1.3$-branch as it maximizes $c$.
 A consequence of this is that the heuristic works well if the desired cut follows roughly a line perpendicular to the line through $s$ and $t$.
-This heuristic works on many graphs but there are instances where it breaks down such as cuts that follow a circle-like shape.
-Note that this geometric interpretation also works in higher-dimensional spaces.
+This heuristic works on many graphs but there are instances where it breaks down.
+For example cuts with a circle-like shape are problematic.
+This geometric interpretation also works in higher-dimensional spaces.